| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 practice gave way to a very cool line in jazz.
 I detected real talent

 there, and also perhaps an allegory of Russia’s recent history.
+One particularly important ceremony that must necessarily be performed

 by a visiting dignitary to Sochi is the grafting of a new branch